Empowering individuals and communities to connect with the natural world.

 Ella holds a first-class BA honors degree in Media and Journalism from the University of the West of England, and is a graduate of the University of Vermont’s Farmer Training Program.
 She currently serves as the Marine Educator at Cornell Cooperative Extension Marine Program, specializing in ecology education, program development, and habitat restoration.
 With a strong foundation in environmental studies, creative writing, regenerative agriculture, program development, and nature crafts, Ella is dedicated to blending community horticulture, earth science, storytelling, and arts to create inclusive, nature-based opportunities for diverse communities.
 Her passion surrounds expanding access to hands-on environmental education to empower individuals and communities to connect with the natural world.

-Preparing a field for seeding; Burlington, VT.
+Prepared a field for seeding; Burlington, VT

-Harvesting sustainably grown tomatoes; Burlington, VT.
+Harvested sustainably grown tomatoes; Burlington, VT